hazeycode/brucelib/modules/graphics/README.md

 ### DebugGUI

-`graphics.DebugGUI` provides an optional debug gui implemented ontop of the DrawList API.
+`graphics.debug_gui` provides an optional debug gui implemented ontop of the builtin Renderers and `RenderList` API.

 The builtin debugfont was created with: